localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 ```

 This command queries the Google public nameserver (`8.8.8.8`) for the `localhost.localstack.cloud` domain.
-In the "ANSWER" section we see `127.0.0.1` returned, as an `A` record, meaning IP address.
+In the "ANSWER" section, an `A` record resolves our domain to the IP address `127.0.0.1`.

-Unfortunately this domain name is not suitable for use in compute environments such as Lambda functions.
+Unfortunately, this domain name is not suitable for use in compute environments such as Lambda functions.
-When you create a Lambda function, ECS container or EC2 instance, we create a new Docker container running your application code.
+When you create a Lambda function, ECS container, or EC2 instance, we create a new Docker container running your application code.
 Prior to LocalStack v3.0, the domain name `localhost.localstack.cloud` did not resolve to the LocalStack container as you may have expected, but the compute environment container itself.

 So how did we go about making connectivity to LocalStack easier?

+* Providing helpful advice
+* Introducing dynamic name resolution with our DNS server
+* Updating and improving our advanced configuration
+* Providing tooling to help users debug their network configuration

-## Step 1: providing helpful advice
+## Providing helpful advice

-We created comprehensive troubleshooting advice in the form of our [Network troubleshooting guide](https://docs.localstack.cloud/references/network-troubleshooting/), however this was always a temporary solution.
+We created comprehensive troubleshooting advice in the form of our [Network troubleshooting guide](https://docs.localstack.cloud/references/network-troubleshooting/).
-For users connecting simultaneously through different means such as the scenario outlined above, this was not going to solve all issues.
+We outlined different user setups and described settings were best practice, and were proven to work.

+{{< img src="docs-screenshot.png" >}}

+With this guide, common networking scenarios are described, with example configuration for achieving connectivity.

 Our main suggestion involved relying on Docker's networking capabilities, and for the user to use docker networks.
 In this mode, the name of the LocalStack container resolves correctly.